thegooddocsproject/request-for-comment/RFC-004-revising-licenses-page.md

 * [Current RFC002 file, with prior discussions about licenses](https://github.com/thegooddocsproject/request-for-comment/pull/3)

 ## Feedback
+Bryan Klein:
+- I suggest that we increase the specificity of the license terms in the LICENSE.md file and on the License page of the website.
+Where we identify folders within the project that the content and byproducts of which the build process creates as `CC BY 4.0` and all other files in the repository are Apache 2.0 unless otherwise specified in the source file.
+We can identify any number of files and folders as needed.
+For example: `/content`, `/data', `/static/images`, etc.
+    - {{Community member name}}: {{Additional comment on same topic.}}
+    - {{Proposer name}}: {{Addressed by ... / Ignored because ... / ...}}

 {{Reviewer name}}:
 - {{I suggest that ...}}
     - {{Community member name}}: {{Additional comment on same topic.}}